Learn how a strong food and beverage production strategy can help you scale operations, protect product quality and deliver long-term ROI.

-It can be game-changing for a small- to medium-sized food & beverage manufacturer to get its first big order and begin scaling up production.
+It can be game-changing for a small- to medium-sized food and beverage manufacturer to get its first big order and begin scaling up production.
 Your investment in developing products that meet consumer needs, and cultivating relationships with your customers, has paid off.
-Whether or not you’re experienced at installing an expanded production line or, possibly, an entirely new facility, here are five things to keep in mind when crafting your production strategy:
+Now, whether you’re expanding a production line or building a new facility, developing a food and beverage production strategy that aligns with your capital investment goals is critical.
+Your approach will directly impact food safety, operational flexibility, and long-term profitability.

 Producing food products that are safe to eat is still your most important consideration.
 One misstep regarding safety can put a company out of business, derailing all your efforts.
 This was front and center in 2007 when pet food was contaminated with melamine, a toxic chemical added to feed that led to dog and cat illness and death.
 More than 150 brands pulled their products from the shelves and the FDA soon brought in the Food Safety and Modernization Act (FSMA).
 As we found with our 2022 Horizons: Pet Food Report, pet food companies are aiming for the same hygienic and safety standards as their human food counterparts.
 So how do you protect the health of the consumer as well as your brand?

-Align your food safety strategy with your overall production strategy
+Align your food safety strategy with your overall food production strategy

 Segregate production of allergen-containing versions of the same food